anebz/cloud/Accreditations/aws_developer_associate.md

 You can set up reserved concurrency for the Lambda function so that it throttles if it goes above a certain concurrency limit.
 This is used to limit the maximum concurrency for a given Lambda function.

 You can give a Lambda function from account A permissions to assume a role from account B to access AWS resources.
 Create an execution role in acc A that gives the function permission.
 Then create a role in acc B that the function from A assumes to gain access to the cross-acount AWS resource. **Modify the trust policy of the role in B** to allow the execution role of Lambda to assume this role.
 Finally, update the function code to add the AssumeRole API call.

+If Lambda is working with Kinesis data streams, it works synchronously.
+If it encounters errors, it doesn't proceed execution and retries until the error is resolved or the data expired.

 ### X-Ray